Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 Long Live The Republic (Score:3, Insightful)

-Abolish gerrymandering by using computers (Score:2)
+Abolish gerrymandering by using computers (Score:5, Insightful)

 Use an algorithm to create congressional districts with census data so each district has approx. the same amount of possible voters and the smallest circumference.
 No more rigging to create safe districts for either party with ridiculous borders.